ali-42/cub3d/README.md

 # cub3d (42 project)

-This project is a simple 3d environment using raycasting
+This project generates a 3D perspective from a 2D map using raycasting

 ## Requirements